Early Childhood Education

 The early childhood education program prepares students for various careers working directly with children, families and other adults in the early childhood profession.

 Diablo Valley College's early childhood education department has created a professional program that is in alignment with the California State Department of Education's Child Development Permit Matrix.
-Four of the six certificates offered prepare students for the following four levels of the permit matrix:
+Four of the five certificates offered prepare students for the following four levels of the permit matrix:

 - associate teacher